dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### The second keyframe

-Now we need to set the destination where our sprite should be headed and how much time it will take to get there.
+Now we need to set the destination where our sprite should be headed and how much time it takes to get there.

 Let's say, we want it to take 2 seconds to go to the other point.
 By default the animation is set to last only 1 second, so change this in the timeline